pedasmith/Communications_Compumate/Compumate/Assets/HelpFiles/CompumateHelp.md

 Whenever you are viewing an appointment, you can edit it by holding the Control (CTRL) key and pressing E, or you can delete it by pressing Delete (DEL).

 Pressing 3 automatically shows you your next appointment.
 The alarm may be set for the appt. being displayed.
 PRess Ctrl-A then press Y to set the alarm or N to clear it.
-The appt. date remains the same but you may set the alarm for an earlier time with the ARROW and ETNER keys.
+The appt. date remains the same but you may set the alarm for an earlier time with the ARROW and ENTER keys.

 To delete your old appointments, press 5.